 1. Ask Yourself, ‘Can I Refinance My Mortgage?’

-If your mortgage interest rate is higher than today’s rates, refinancing your mortgage could lower your monthly payment enough for it to be affordable.
-But it’s vital that borrowers pursue this option before missing payments, said Casey Fleming, author of “The Loan Guide: How to Get the Best Possible Mortgage.”
+Mortgage rates change frequently, so refinancing can lower your payment and save you a bundle if the rate you’re paying is higher than rates on new loans.
+Although refinancing is a fairly straightforward process, it’s vital that borrowers pursue this option before missing payments, said Casey Fleming, author of “The Loan Guide: How to Get the Best Possible Mortgage.”

 2. Declare Bankruptcy

 Bankruptcy is a dreaded word for many, but it can also be the fresh start you need to get your finances back on track.
 “It is often very useful, especially Chapter 13, for reorganizing debts and saving a home from foreclosure,” said Jen Lee, an attorney who specializes in helping businesses and individuals with credit and debt issues.
 “I talk to many people [for whom] going into bankruptcy earlier rather than later allowed them to keep the house.”

 Filing for Chapter 13 bankruptcy can stop foreclosure in its tracks because most creditors are prohibited from taking collection action against people who are in bankruptcy unless the creditors petition the court for permission.
 House foreclosure is a collection activity, so the bankruptcy filing puts the brakes on your lender’s attempt to recoup its loss by repossessing — and ultimately selling — your home.

 On the downside, your credit will take a serious hit.
 “It ruins your credit and stays on your credit report for 10 years, but surprisingly, you could qualify for prime credit mortgage financing again in as little as two years,” Fleming said.